RoohiFirdous/Data_Analysis_With_SQL/README.md

 The European Soccer Database used in this project is sourced from https://www.kaggle.com/datasets/hugomathien/soccer Special thanks to the open-source community of Kaggle for making valuable data available for analysis.

+Data Analysis with SQL on European Soccer Database

+- Conducted comprehensive data analysis using SQL on a European Soccer Database to extract valuable insights and trends from player statistics, team performance, and match results.

+- Wrote complex SQL queries to retrieve and aggregate data for in-depth analysis.

+- Performed data cleaning and preprocessing to ensure data accuracy and consistency.

+- Analyzed player performance, team rankings, and match outcomes to identify patterns and trends.

+- Generated meaningful visualizations and reports to present the findings effectively.

+- Identified key performance metrics that significantly correlate with match outcomes, providing actionable insights for team strategies.

+- Tools and Technologies: SQL, Data Visualization